dEajL3kA/dependencies.py/README.md

   input              The input file(s) to be processed

 options:
-  -h, --help         Show this help message and exit -r, --recursive    Recursively analyze shared library dependencies -j, --json-format  Generate JSON compatible output -t, --print-types  Output the type of each resolved symbol --no-filter        Do not ignore "weak" unresolved symbols --no-indent        Do not indent the generated JSON (requires --json-format) --keep-going       Keep going, even when an error is encountered
+  -h, --help         show this help message and exit -r, --recursive    Recursively analyze shared library dependencies -j, --json-format  Generate JSON compatible output -t, --print-types  Output the type of each resolved symbol -v, --version      Print the script version --no-filter        Do not ignore "weak" unresolved symbols --no-indent        Do not indent the generated JSON (requires --json-format) --keep-going       Keep going, even when an error is encountered